 This is a view of Hull Tidal Barrier never seen before, the latest of Rich's 'Engines and Insects' photographic images for Open Bridges.
 Rich took the original photograph of the underside of the Tidal Barrier from the deck of the MV Syntan as they sailed down the river for the Open Bridges test run.
 The images … Continue reading Hull Tidal Barrier Takes Flight

 Cool to see this post in Graffiti Street, international urban art website, unravelling the Banksy artwork in Hull.
-Click to read the feature: Open Bridges is an independent Hull based project.
-Stop Press!
-Due to popular demand the Open Bridges exhibition at Scale Lane Bridge is extended to Saturdays during February (3rd, 10th, 17th and 24th) 11.00 am … Continue reading Unravelling Banksy
+Click to read the feature: The Open Bridges public exhibition opened inside Scale Lane Bridge and welcomed 2000 visitors on Saturdays early in 2018.
+As the Open Bridges exhibition was coming to a close a new street … Continue reading Unravelling Banksy

 We’ve had many visitors to the Open Bridges exhibition at Scale Lane Bridge and many fascinating conversations with local people who’ve worked the river for years as well as visitors from out of town.
 One of the recurring themes is the importance and the beauty of the river Hull from different perspectives such as "it’s … Continue reading Bridge Exhibition Notes #1